poytaytoy/poytaytoy/README.md

  </div>

-I'm a cs student @ uwaterloo and a basement goober that post some of the random works I've done.
+I'm a cs student @ uwaterloo and a basement goober that post some of my random work.
 Turning into the most epic coder.
 Enjoy :DDD

  /\_____/\